 Some classic cars can be temperamental and difficult to own, whilst others are easy to live with.
 Good maintenance can take care of how much stress your car causes you, as we discussed in Blog #1, but when it comes to emotional reliability, is your car consistent in the way it makes you feel?

 Thinking about your classic car should make you feel warm and gooey inside.
-Thoughts of getting out on country roads, to visiting your favourite watering holes, going to your local classic car show should fill you with joy.
+Thoughts of getting out on country roads, to visiting your favourite watering holes, and going to your local classic car show should fill you with joy.

 We believe that owning a classic car shouldn’t be a battle.
 Staying on top of routine maintenance (not just of the engine but all moving and functioning components of the car) will decrease the amount of stress that you have for the vehicle, and in theory increase enjoyment.